dart-lang/language/accepted/future-releases/extension-types/feature-specification.md

 superinterface `V` that has a member named `n`.
 In both cases, _the member declaration named `n` that DV has_ is said declaration.

-*This definition is unambiguous for an extension type that has no compile-time errors, because name clashes must be resolved by `V`.*
+*For a declaration in an extension type, this definition is unambiguous for an extension type that has no compile-time errors, because name clashes must be resolved by `V`.
+If the declaration is from a superinterface which is not an extension type then it is handled specially, and we do not need to have a unique declaration of `n` "that _DV_ has".*

 Consider an invocation of the extension type member `m` on the receiver `e` according to the extension type declaration `V` and with the actual type